Use preferences to customize the behavior of the Unity Editor.

 |z Axis||The color that you set here is indicated for any built-in transform tool handle affecting z-axis.|

-When you report a problem to Unity, the Unity Support Team might ask you to turn on diagnostic switches to help identify the cause.
+When you report a problem to Unity, the Unity Support Team might need you to enable diagnostic switches to help identify the cause.
 Running diagnostics on an application, whether in the Editor or a player, impacts performance and user experience.
 You should only run diagnostics when the Unity Support Team requires them.

 If diagnostic switches are active in your application, Unity shows a warning in the console.
 To reset switches, in the Diagnostics tab, click Reset all.

 If an active diagnostic switch prevents the Unity Editor from opening, use the